Zellement/shantymen-2019/src/gigs/the-crown-inn-garden-sheringham.md

 ---
 templateKey: gig-listing
-location: 'The Crown Inn Garden,  Sheringham'
+location: 'The Crown Inn PH,  Sheringham'
 datetime: '1629032405'
 ---
+In the garden

 2 x 45 min sets